Convergence

 Isabella Tenai

 Isabella Tenai serves as the E4Impact Accelerator Manager in Kenya, bringing over a decade of experience in supporting impact entrepreneurs in launching and expanding their ventures.
-With a focus on business development, Isabella effectively oversees Acceleration and Incubation entrepreneurial programmes, provides tailored training, and drives business value creation.
+With a focus on business development, Isabella effectively oversees acceleration and Incubation entrepreneurial programmes, provides tailored training, and drives business value creation.
 At E4Impact, Isabella has collaborated with enterprises across various stages of growth and sectors such as Agriculture, Green Economy, Renewable Energy, Affordable Housing, Technology, Fashion, Leather, and Textile.
 Her partnerships with European enterprises have facilitated the internationalisation of products, enhanced market reach, and fostered global connections.

 Daisy Moraa

-back to page
+back to panels

 Copyright © 2026 Convergence - All Rights Reserved.